MisterRpeng/EGS-TSSA/README.md

 ## Pretrained-Generators
-Download pretrained adversarial generators are available in the `/EGS_TSAA/weights/` directory.
+Pretrained adversarial generators are available in the `/EGS_TSAA/weights/` directory, and can be downloaded from the given link in the `weights_download_path.txt` file.

-Adversarial generators are trained against following two models.
+Adversarial generators are trained against the following two models.
 * Inception-V3
 * ResNet50
 ```